shakfu/py-js/README.md

 api.send('coll1', [5.1, 9.2, 10.8, 11.5])
 ```

-Since I want to use the `call` method which is used for max friendly python function calls, I have to write a small wrapper module function in `api.pyx`:
+Since I want to use the `call` method which is used for max friendly python function calls, I have to write a small helper module function in `api.pyx`:

 ```python
 def send(args):